-(1) For purposes of calculating stock ownership, vested stock and unexercised stock options are included in such calculation.
+(1) For purposes of calculating stock ownership, vested stock is included in such calculation.
 Unvested equity is not included in such calculation.

-We expect executive officers to meet their target ownership level by the later of the fifth anniversary of their appointment as an executive officer or October 31, 2024, which is the fifth anniversary of the date we adopted the guidelines.
-We expect executive officers who have not achieved their target ownership level by the applicable deadline to retain all of their equity awards, net of an amount of shares sufficient to cover any taxes or exercise price due in connection with such equity awards, until they meet the target ownership level.
+We expect executive officers to meet their target ownership level by the latter of the fifth anniversary of their appointment as an executive officer or November 1, 2028, which is the fifth anniversary of the effective date of the guidelines.
+We expect executive officers who have not achieved their target ownership level by the applicable deadline to retain 100% of their equity awards, including any net shares acquired upon any future vesting of restricted stock units and/or the exercise of stock options, net of the number of shares sufficient to cover any taxes or exercise price due in connection with such equity awards, until they meet the target ownership level.
 Once an executive officer has met the target ownership level, we will deem the executive officer to have satisfied the target ownership level until such time as the executive officer disposes of any shares, after which we will remeasure compliance.
-As of the date of this proxy statement, all of our executive officers either had met the target ownership level or had additional time to do so.
+As of the date of this Proxy Statement, all of our executive officers either had met the target ownership level or had additional time to do so.
+Our Compensation Committee reviews annually the ownership levels for executive officers.
 We have also adopted stock ownership guidelines for our non-employee directors which we discuss above.